angrysky56/gemini-mcp-client/README.md

 ### Model Selection

-The client supports multiple Gemini models:
+The client supports multiple Gemini models- not sure if more can be added somehow:

 - `gemini-2.0-flash` - Fast, efficient model (default)
 - `gemini-2.5-pro-preview-03-25` - Advanced model for complex tasks